-The subjects that are compulsory in Year 9 are the CORE SUBJECTS.
+The subjects that are compulsory in Year 9 and 10 are the CORE subjects.
 These contain knowledge and develop skills and aptitudes which are considered essential learning for young adults in today's world.

-- 1. Compulsory "Core" Subjects which all students must study: -
+Compulsory CORE Subjects which all students must study include:

 - English

 - Mathematics

 - Science

 - History

 - Geography

 - Personal Development/Health/Physical Education

 - Sport

-Other subjects are ELECTIVES which make important contributions to a young person's education and social development.
+ELECTIVE subjects make important contributions to a young person's education and social development.
 There is a great variety of Elective Subjects that provide for a large range of interests, abilities and needs.

-2. Student will also choose ONE 200 hour elective over Yr 9 and 10 years plus ONE 100 hour elective to study in Yr 9.
-The electives on offer are: -
+Student will also choose ONE 200 hour elective over Yr 9 and 10 years plus ONE 100 hour elective to study in Yr 9.
+The electives on offer are:

 - Commerce

-- Elective History
+- Psychology

 - Japanese

-- Stage 5 Chinese

-- Information and Software Technology
+- Computer Technology

 - Marine & Aquaculture Studies

 - Food Technology

 - Textiles/Fashion

 - Child Studies

 - Drama

+- Visual Arts

 - Dance

 - Music

 - Physical Activity & Sports Studies

-- Design & Technology (Imagineering Based)

-- Graphics Technology

 - Industrial Technology Timber

 - Industrial Technology Metal

 - Industrial Technology Engineering

 - Industrial Technology Electronics